ronaldocaldas/position-api/README.md

 5. Run the frontend application and view the summarized information.

-### Importing Database Files
+## Swagger Documentation

+The API is documented using Swagger, which provides an interactive documentation interface.
+You can explore and test the API endpoints using the Swagger UI.

+### Swagger UI

+After setting up and running the project, you can access the Swagger UI documentation at [http://localhost:8080/swagger-ui/index.html](http://localhost:8080/swagger-ui/index.html).
+This interface allows you to interactively explore the available endpoints, their request parameters, and response structures.

-Importing Postman Collection
+### Importing Postman Collection

-To test and interact with the backend API, you can import the Postman collection file position-api.postman_collection.json located in the test/resources/data folder.
+To test and interact with the backend API, you can also import the Postman collection file `position-api.postman_collection.json` located in the `test/resources/data` folder.

 For testing purposes, you can import sample data into the application.
 Place the files `pois.csv` and `positions.csv` in the `test/resources/data` folder.